alaface/Fano-2.16/README.md

-# Automorphism Group Analysis
+# Automorphism Groups of Fano Threefolds of Family 2.16

-This folder contains the Magma code used to study automorphism groups of certain Fano threefolds, particularly those arising as blow-ups of complete intersections of two quadrics in $\mathbb{P}^5$.
-The code complements Section 4 of the paper, titled *Automorphism Groups*, and is available in the following files.
+This repository contains Magma code used to study the automorphism groups of Fano threefolds in family 2.16.
+These varieties are obtained by blowing up the complete intersection of two smooth quadrics in $\mathbb{P}^5$ along a conic.
+The scripts compute the possible group actions that preserve both the intersection and the conic, and identify the finite groups that can arise as automorphism groups of the resulting blow-ups.

 ## Contents